 Set against a black and white interior that evokes the spirit of 1950’s Italy, the Osteria features an open view kitchen, burnished concrete walls, and Calacatta marble wine bar, conjuring feelings of nostalgia lifted from an Italian postcard.
 This bright eatery, where vintage style meets contemporary spirit, sits apart from the rest with its simple sophistication and old fashioned character.
 We are a counter-service restaurant, so please stop by the cashier to order your food before taking a seat.
 If you’re visiting us for a wine tasting, to buy bottles, to become a VIP Wine Club member, or to make a Wine Club pickup, you can head straight to the wine bar.

 Domenico Winery is a family owned and operated boutique winery in San Carlos, CA, the heart of the SF Peninsula.
 We specialize in Cal-Italia and New World varietals, source grapes from all over northern California, grow Primitivo and Syrah in Amador County, and have been making award-winning wine for over 20 years.
-Visit here to learn about all of the wines we make.

 About the Wine Club